kubeshop/kusk-gateway/docs/installation.md

 helm install kusk-gateway-default-envoyfleet kubeshop/kusk-gateway-envoyfleet -n kusk-system
 ```

-Run this to find out External IP address of EnvoyFleet Load balancer that was setup by MetalLB.
+Run this to find out the External IP address of EnvoyFleet Load balancer that was setup by MetalLB.

-NOTE: It may take a seconds for the LoadBalancer IP to be available.
+NOTE: It may take a few seconds for the LoadBalancer IP to become available.

 ```sh
 kubectl get svc -l "app=kusk-gateway,component=envoy-svc,fleet=default" --namespace kusk-system
 ```

-You can now use found EXTERNAL-IP in your URLs.
+You can now use the found EXTERNAL-IP in your URLs.

 If you want to try deploying the example, please run the following: